kiltandcode/kiltandcode.com/_posts/2021-01-21-how-to-install-and-use-sqlite-on-windows.md

     alt='Precompiled Binaries for Windows'
 %}

-Once you've downloaded the ZIP onto your PC, extract the files into the local directory **C:\sqlite**
+Once you've downloaded the zip file, extract the executables into the local folder **C:\sqlite**

 {%
     include image.html